kbmackenzie/mewlix/INSTALL.md

 ### Windows

-The simplest way to use Mewlix on Windows is:
+The simplest way to install/use Mewlix on Windows is:

 1. Download the `mewlix.exe` executable.
 2. Place it in a new directory.
 3. Add that directory to your PATH.
 See [this StackOverflow answer][4] for some help with that.